Research on Universal Design fonts for the visually impaired and the elderly

 □ Experiment

-Based on these, we conducted a survey (2) with the aim of finding an appropriate typeface.
+Based on these findings, we conducted Survey 2 with the aim of finding a suitable typeface.

 □ Visually impaired readability result